The Writer's Block: Original location

-Behind the bookstore front at the original Fremont St. location was the literacy education component of the Writer's Block, known as Codex.
+Behind the bookstore front, at its original Fremont Street location, was the literacy education component of the Writer's Block, known as Codex.
 Similar in layout to the educational area behind 826NYC's Superhero Supply Store, Codex also featured movable walls, tables and desks.
 It was used for free writing workshops for children ages 5-18, in addition to readings, signings, and ongoing series such as Neon Lit, the monthly reading by MFA and PHD writing students at UNLV.